LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Related Works

 \subsection{Poisoning Attacks in FL}

-Unlike traditional centralized learning, where data is aggregated in a single location, FL operates under a decentralized paradigm where data remains on client devices and only model updates are shared with a central server.
+Unlike traditional centralized learning, where data is aggregated at a single location, FL operates in a decentralized setting where data stays on client devices, and only model updates are communicated.
 This distributed nature makes FL susceptible to various types of \emph{poisoning attacks}~\cite{nair2023robust,kumar2023impact}.
 A poisoning attack in federated learning occurs when an attacker alters the model submitted by a client to the central server during the aggregation process, either directly or indirectly, causing the global model to update incorrectly~\cite{xia2023poisoning}.

-Depending on the goal of a poisoning attack, we can classify poisoning attacks into two categories: (1) untargeted poisoning attacks~\cite{jagielski2018manipulating,krum}, and (2) targeted poisoning attacks~\cite{shafahi2018poison,wang2020attack,DBA}.
-Untargeted poisoning attacks aim to make the learned model have a high testing error indiscriminately for testing examples, which eventually results in a denial-of-service attack.
-Byzantine attack is among the most popular such attacks~\cite{krum,so2020byzantine}.
-In targeted poisoning attacks, the learned model produces attacker-desired predictions for particular testing examples, e.g., predicting spam as non-spam and predicting attacker-desired labels for testing examples with a particular trojan trigger (these attacks are also known as backdoor/trojan attacks~\cite{nguyen2024backdoor}).
+Depending on the goal of a poisoning attack, we classify poisoning attacks into two categories: (1) untargeted poisoning attacks~\cite{jagielski2018manipulating,krum}, and (2) targeted poisoning attacks~\cite{shafahi2018poison,wang2020attack,DBA}.
+Untargeted poisoning attacks aim to induce the learned model to exhibit a high testing error across all testing examples, thereby resulting in a denial-of-service attack.
+The Byzantine attack is among the most popular such attacks~\cite{krum,so2020byzantine}.
+In targeted poisoning attacks, the learned model produces attacker-desired predictions for specific test examples, e.g., predicting spam as non-spam and predicting attacker-desired labels for test examples with a particular trojan trigger (these attacks are also known as backdoor/trojan attacks~\cite{nguyen2024backdoor}).
 In the context of a time-series task, the targeted attack can be adding imperceptible noise to the original sample such that the model predicts the incorrect class~\cite{rathore2020untargeted} or manipulating the prediction into the extreme value/specific directions~\cite{muller2020data}.